Top 13 Venture Capital Firms for Education Startups

 Image of BBG Ventures - Top VCs in Education

-BBG Ventures is a New York-based, early-stage fund that has been investing since 2014.
-They focus on backing female founders with ambitious ideas that aim to reshape daily life.
+BBG Ventures is a New York-based, early-stage fund that invests exclusively in female founders.
+Their focus is on backing ambitious ideas that have the potential to reshape major aspects of daily life.

-The firm's clear commitment to backing women-led companies is a defining feature of their investment strategy.
-Their portfolio includes major consumer brands like the mental health unicorn Spring Health and the education company KiwiCo.
+The firm’s investment thesis is centered on backing women at the earliest stages, often pre-seed and seed.
+Their portfolio includes consumer-facing successes like the mental health platform Spring Health and the education company KiwiCo.

 • Geographical presence: New York, New York